stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 15 - Common Sense Reasoning.md

 ## Implied Actions And State Changes

 Sometimes a sentence might be vague (e.g., _Susan comforted Jing_) and so the best we can do with primitive actions, thematic role frames, and state-change frames is to generalize an action.

+## Actions And Resultant Actions

+Thematic role frames are not limited to chaining results to state-change frames but also results to another thematic role frame (action result to another action).
+This is useful for sentences which contain more than one action (e.g., _Maria told Ben to throw the ball_).